 CALL FOR ABSTRACTS

-SUBMISSION DEADLINE - FEBRUARY 23, 2024
+SUBMISSION DEADLINE - JANUARY 10, 2025

 TRACK DESCRIPTIONS

-CONNECT+ 2024 will focus on six (6) tracks.
 Each track includes relevant concepts identified by the conference planning committee with the recognition that they are not comprehensive and not intended to be exclusive.
 Abstracts should explicitly address the conference theme and how it relates to the field of conservation and tracks.

 -